Summary

 Inflation saw a small uptick; Real growth remains stable.

-Q3 GDP is expected to grow at an annualized rate of 3.9%.
+Q3 real GDP is expected to grow at an annualized rate of 3.9%.

 Stocks Rally